-Title QUEEN’S UNIVERSITY SPEARHEADS NEW VALUES-BASED RECRUITMENT FOR NURSING STUDENTS Degree of recognition National Media name/outlet BBC Newsline Media type Television Country United Kingdom Date 16/05/2018 Description Queen’s University Belfast’s School of Nursing and Midwifery has revised its current selection process and introduced a new values-based approach to its recruitment procedure to ensure an increased focus on personal attributes and values.
+Title QUEEN’S UNIVERSITY SPEARHEADS NEW VALUES-BASED RECRUITMENT FOR NURSING STUDENTS Degree of recognition National Media name/outlet BBC Newsline Media type Television Country/Territory United Kingdom Date 16/05/2018 Description Queen’s University Belfast’s School of Nursing and Midwifery has revised its current selection process and introduced a new values-based approach to its recruitment procedure to ensure an increased focus on personal attributes and values.
 As part of this exercise the School, in conjunction with Ulster University, is currently researching how the first stage in the recruitment process can be improved.

 The research will involve prospective applicants completing an advanced psychological test, called Nurse Match, that has been designed to score the stability and significance of personal values.